 HISTORY OF RIVER CITY PRIDE

-The year was 1978, nine years after the Stonewall riots that gave birth to the gay rights movement and Jacksonville celebrated its’ first Gay Pride Festival with a large picnic at Willow Branch Park, thus becoming yet another city nationwide to be out and proud.
-The Lesbian & Gay Community Center of Jacksonville (LGCAJ) was subsequently established receiving its’ 501 (c) (3) status in November of 1989.
+The year was 1978, nine years after the Stonewall riots that gave birth to the gay rights movement, and Jacksonville celebrated its’ first Gay Pride Festival with a large picnic at Willow Branch Park, thus becoming yet another city nationwide to be out and proud.
+The Lesbian & Gay Community Center of Jacksonville (LGCAJ) was subsequently established, receiving its’ 501 (c) (3) status in November of 1989.

-In the years that followed, LGCAJ became an umbrella organization for many community service projects and the stepping stone for other non-profit start ups in Jacksonville such as: Out & About, Jacksonville Gay Pride, Unity Leadership, Safe School Coalition, The Lesbian Breast Cancer Outreach Project and First Coast Chorus.
+In the years that followed, LGCAJ became an umbrella organization for many community service projects and the stepping stone for other non-profit startups in Jacksonville such as: Out & About, Jacksonville Gay Pride, Unity Leadership, Safe School Coalition, The Lesbian Breast Cancer Outreach Project, and First Coast Chorus.

-At one time prior to 2008, the following organizations were housed under the 501 (c) (3) umbrella of Community Rainbows, Inc.: First Coast Pride, Out in the City, the NEFL Names Project, the FCP HIV Testing Project, the Ray Castro Foundation of the Arts, MyOITC.com community portal and Steppin Out Networking Socials.
+At one time before 2008, the following organizations were housed under the 501 (c) (3) umbrella of Community Rainbows, Inc.: First Coast Pride, Out in the City, the NEFL Names Project, the FCP HIV Testing Project, the Ray Castro Foundation of the Arts, MyOITC.com community portal and Steppin Out Networking Socials.

-As of 2017, River City Pride operates under their own 501(c)3.
+As of 2017, River City Pride operates under its own 501(c)3.